timacdonald/json-api/README.md

 }
 ```

-The `twitter_handle` attribute will now be exposed as camel case, i.e. `twitterHandle`, instead of snake case.
+The `twitter_handle` attribute will now be exposed as camel case, i.e. `twitterHandle`, instead of snake case as seen in the following response.

 ```json
 {